Cloud fraction

-Cloud fraction is the percentage of each pixel in satellite imagery or each gridbox in a weather or climate model that is covered with clouds.
+Cloud fraction is the percentage of each pixel in satellite imagery or each grid box in a weather or climate model that is covered with clouds.
 A cloud fraction of one means the pixel is completely covered with clouds, while a cloud fraction of zero represents a totally cloud free pixel.
 Cloud fraction is important for the modeling of downward radiation.
+Unlike sky cover, cloud fraction is often treated as the proportion of a horizontal area covered by clouds as viewed from below.